eltrino/diamantedesk-documentation/installation-guide/index.md

 git clone https://github.com/eltrino/diamantedesk-application
 {% endhighlight %}

-Checkout the latest stable version of the project:
+Previous command was used to get the latest development code stored in the master branch.
+To obtain the latest stable code, switch to the branch 1.0 and issue the following command:

 {% highlight sh %}
 git clone -b 1.0 https://github.com/eltrino/diamantedesk-application
 {% endhighlight %}

-Also, download the application with the composer package manager using the following command:
+Also, to obtain the latest stable version, download the application with the composer package manager using the following command:

 {% highlight sh %}
+composer create-project diamante/desk-application
+{% endhighlight %}

+To install the latest development version using the composer, issue the following command:

+{% highlight sh %}
-create-project diamante/desk-application:1.0.*
+composer create-project diamante/desk-application:dev-master
 {% endhighlight %}

 ### <a name="libraries"></a> Installing required libraries